Poupachef/jobs/README.md

-# Poupachef - Winter is coming!
+# Poupachef

 ## Job description

-Here at Poupachef we are accepting winter interns to help us create a better company and transform the food service market in a more efficient and digital environment.
-Here we offer two job openings: back- and front-end, see the details below.
-The test results are to be sent to [pc@poupachef.com.br](pc@poupachef.com.br), until 2019-06-05.
+Here at Poupachef we are accepting developers to help us create a better company and transform the food service market in a more efficient and digital environment.
+Here we offer two job openings: one data scientist and one mobile developer, see the details below.
+The test results are to be sent by email which you'll find inside the application's folder.

 ### Benefits

- - Life ensurance
+ - Competitive salary
- - Valid internship hours
- - Possibility of variable $ based on your performance
+ - Possibility of variable $ or stock options based on performance
  - Contact with recent technologies such as *serverless*, *golang*, *kotlin* and *react*

-### Front-end
+### Mobile developer

-The intern will be resposible for the development of our Client Portal with the help of our front-end development team.
+The developer will be resposible for the development of our Android and iOS apps using React Native, participating through the whole deployment process.

 **Requirements:** Basic knowledge of HTML, CSS and Javascript.